I find the Asus RT-AX68U AX2700 Dual-Band Wi-Fi 6 Router, officially announced on January 13, 2021, in the U.S., a bit

 The RT-AX68U is a tad mundane, sharing the similarly traditional design of the Wi-Fi 5 counterpart, the RT-AC68U, that came out years ago.
 Out of the box, it has nothing of note, other than the shiny plastic body and three non-removable antennas sticking up from its top.

-The router also comes with a standard number of network ports — one Gigabit WAN and four Gigabit LANs.
+The router also has a standard number of network ports — one Gigabit WAN and four Gigabit LANs.
 There’s no Multi-Gig port, but you can combine two LAN ports into a 2Gbps bonded connection.
 It also supports Dual-WAN and WAN Link Aggregation.

 On the inside, though, its hardware is a bit muted, relatable to the similarly-priced RT-AX58U.
 But the two are quite different.

 Hardware specifications: RT-AX68U vs. RT-AX58U

 The RT-AX68U is rated AX2700, as opposed to AX3000 of the RT-AX58U.
-The numbers don’t mean much in real life but they show the biggest difference of the two.
+The numbers don’t mean much in real life, but they show the biggest difference between them.